kijai/ComfyUI-SVD/README.md

 https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt

 With default settings 25 1024x576 frames using svt_xt should run with bit under 20GB.
+14 frames should be possible to run with only 10GB, took ~4 mins on my 3080.

 Again, to make it clear, this is experimental and I won't be helping with installation or take any responsibility if you break something using this!